aiven/inkless/inkless/KnownChallenges.md

 Should we design the metadata APIs with multitenancy as a first-class abstraction?
 Can we amortize costs of non-data-plane components by sharing them among multiple customers?

+#### Answer

+We expect that building a multitenant metadata-plane/control-plane will have poor ROI, and that we should not pursue it.
+The market segment of users that benefit from both a multitenant control-plane and from Inkless is minimal.
+Users of this feature that operate at a scale to be sensitive to the cost of cross-az-traffic are likely to find a fixed cost associated with the metadata plane reasonable, and are likely to desire dedicated infrastructure anyway.

+Building such a multitenant control plane also diverges us further from the upstream, requiring us to reimplement large parts of Kraft.
+We may undertake this in the future as part of a separate effort when the benefits become more clear.